 Early in the year I submitted a manuscript for a children’s book to my lovely agent, Jodie Marsh.
 I assumed there would be a bit of a wait before I heard anything as I know these things can take time, but after a couple of weeks I received an email from her saying that a publisher was interested.
 Then another.
 Then another.
 And then another…

 There followed a week of visits to the different publishers, weighing up their offers and meeting their editorial teams with Jodie as my guide, dispensing words of wisdom and insight along the way.
 It was a pretty crazy few days.
 They were all brilliant and I’d have been honoured to have been published by any one of them, but after a lot of thought I’m very happy to say that I’m going to be writing and drawing a three-book series for HarperCollins, the first book due put at the end of February 2013.

 Monster and Chips is the story of a boy who discovers a diner run by monsters, for monsters.
 Naturally, he gets a job there – with disgustingly slapstick results!
 Lots of fart jokes and revolting food episodes – it was huge fun to write, and I’m thrilled I got to draw the illustrations too.
 The team at HC have been wonderful and I’ve really felt at home there.
-Here’s the blurb from the HC page:
+Here’s the blurb:

 Meet the amazing monster customers and sample the foul-food served up daily at Fuzzby’s diner – the brilliant setting for this innovative series from debut author and illustrator, David O’Connell.